- Reviewed: 13 June 2022, 15:21 NZST

 Exercise increased caution

 Exercise increased caution in the Cook Islands.
-Quarantine-free travel is now available between New Zealand and the Cook Islands.
-Detailed information can be found on the Unite Against COVID-19 website.View Larger Map Close/Open map
+Detailed information about quarantine-free travel with the Cook Islands can be found on the Unite Against COVID-19 website.View Larger Map Close/Open map

 Although the crime rate in the Cook Islands is low, New Zealanders are advised to take care of their belongings and ensure that their accommodation is locked at all times.
 Thieves may target items (such as phones, cash, ipads) left on the beach or otherwise unsecured in scooters or motorcycles and accommodations.